Child and youth

 P: (07) 3249 2222 F: (07) 3249 2299

-The Early Psychosis Youth Services (EPYS) program through headspace Meadowbrook provides integrated early intervention treatment and intensive support to young people aged 12 to 25 years who are at ultrahigh risk of, or are experiencing, a first episode psychosis.
+The headspace – Youth Early Psychosis Program (hYEPP) through headspace Meadowbrook provides integrated early intervention treatment and intensive support to young people aged 12 to 25 years who are at ultrahigh risk of, or are experiencing, a first episode psychosis.
 This program aims to provide a single point of entry for comprehensive evidence based treatment and support, as well as ease of access to varying levels of intensity of care for young people and their families, replacing often fragmented treatment and support pathways.

-Please contact the Child and Youth Program Coordinator by emailing MHAOD@bsphn.org.au
+Please contact the Child and Youth Mental Health Program Coordinator by emailing MHAOD@bsphn.org.au

 Aboriginal and Torres Strait Islander Suicide Prevention Program

 Brisbane South PHN have committed to deliver an Aboriginal Torres Strait Islander Suicide Prevention Program, currently being delivered through headspace Meadowbrook in the form of the Impara program.

 The Impara program is designed to engage with Aboriginal and Torres Strait Islander young people in the Meadowbrook and Beaudesert region in a culturally appropriate way.
 The program has a primary focus on social and emotional wellbeing activities that is inclusive of group facilitation and/or individual support.
 The program is built on partnerships established with local community Elders and services.